HydraCG/Specifications/.github/CONTRIBUTING.md

 ### Getting in touch

 The best way to start contributing is to first spark some interest.
-This can be done by creating a GitHub issue (more on that below) but a quicker alternative is to reach out to the community through on of our channels.
+This can be done by creating a GitHub issue (more on that below) but a quicker alternative is to reach out to the community through on of our channels mentioned below.

 #### Mailing list